 At St Columba's Catholic College, a variety of assessment tools are used to measure student performance.
 The nature of tasks vary within and across courses.
 Each formal assessment task in a course is given a weighting based on syllabus requirements and is derived from syllabus course components.
-One unit HSC courses have a maximum of three assessment tasks per year, whilst two unit HSC courses have a maximum of five assessment tasks per year (Year 12 2018).
+Year 11 courses have a maximum of three assessment tasks per year, and Year 12 courses have a maximum of four assessment tasks per year.